TLeaves/chromium-crosswalk/docs/threading_and_tasks_faq.md

 * If `TaskTraits` don't contain `BrowserThread::UI/IO`:
-    * If the task is posted through a `SingleThreadTaskRunner` obtained from `CreateSingleThreadTaskRunnerWithTraits(..., mode)`:
+    * If the task is posted through a `SingleThreadTaskRunner` obtained from `CreateSingleThreadTaskRunner(..., mode)`:
         * Where `mode` is `SingleThreadTaskRunnerThreadMode::DEDICATED`:
             * The task runs on a thread that only runs tasks from that SingleThreadTaskRunner.
 This is not the main thread nor the IO thread.

         * Where `mode` is `SingleThreadTaskRunnerThreadMode::SHARED`:
             * The task runs on a thread that runs tasks from one or many unrelated SingleThreadTaskRunners.
 This is not the main thread nor the IO thread.

     * Otherwise:
         * The task runs in a thread pool.